nataliejtang/DH150-Natalie-Tang/Assignment-1.md

 # Public Spaces Impacted by COVID-19
 ## DH150 Assignment 1: Heuristic Evaluation by Natalie Tang

-With 41 states across the country under mandatory stay at home orders and
+With 41 states across the country under mandatory stay at home orders and the sp